lf-gomez/docker-spark-cluster/README.md

 * We ran a distributed application at home(just need enough cpu cores and RAM to do so).

+* Updated python version to 3.11.8 and Open JDK 21.

+* Added Spark History Server to see previously executed applications.

 # Why a standalone cluster?

 * This is intended to be used for test purposes, basically a way of running distributed spark apps on your laptop or desktop.

 * This will be useful to use CI/CD pipelines for your spark apps(A really difficult and hot topic)

 # Steps to connect and use a pyspark shell interactively

 * Follow the steps to run the docker-compose file.
 You can scale this down if needed to 1 worker.

 ```sh
 docker-compose up --scale spark-worker=1